apache/apisix/doc/plugin-develop.md

 In APISIX, the authentication logic is implemented in the rewrite phase .
 Generally, IP access and interface permission are completed in the access phase .

-The following code snippet can be used to implement any logic in the Openresty log phase.
+The following code snippet shows how to implement any logic relevant to the plugin in the Openresty log phase.

 ```lua
 function _M.log(conf)